JamieRees452/linear_stability_solver/README.md

 ## To Do

-* Solve using a separate numerical method
+* Solve the linear stability problem using an additional independent numerical method
-  - Here we have
+  - We have solved the linear stability problem using a finite difference method.
+However, we might have concerns over the reliability of the results obtained using only one method.
+To this extent, we aim to solve the linear stability problem using a Chebyshev collocation method.

 * Pathlib
+  - Files are specific to Unix.
+We should use pathlib so that the file structures also agree with Windows and Mac.